London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 Amazingly, the list has stayed almost exactly the same since last year with the exception of Victoria and Oxford Circus which have swapped places.

-We’ve written guides for every station on the list to help you find the best way to avoid them and help make your Christmas shopping trips go more smoothly!
+We’ve written guides for every station on the list to help you find the best way to avoid them and help make your shopping trips go more smoothly!

 1. Avoiding Waterloo, the busiest Tube station